inversedMixup: Data Augmentation via Inverting Mixed Embeddings: Introduction

-The core challenge of inversedMixup lies in aligning the output embedding space of the task-specific model used in Mixup with the input embedding space of the LLM, while simultaneously injecting the task information in the LLM for accurate reconstruction.
-To address this, we propose a unified three-stage alignment training framework: adaptor alignment with unlabeled data, adaptor refinement via supervised warming-up, and inverting mixed embeddings.
+Additionally, we extend inversedMixup into a data augmentation method.
+Specifically, we propose a unified three-stage alignment training framework: adaptor alignment with unlabeled data, adaptor refinement via supervised warming-up, and inverting mixed embeddings.
 In the adaptor alignment phase, the alignment between the task-specific model and the LLM is trained using a large open-domain corpus of widely available unlabeled data.
 This step ensures a general alignment between the embedding spaces of the two models.
 In the adaptor refinement phase, the task-specific model and the adaptor undergo iterative fine-tuning using labeled task-specific data.
 This process refines the alignment and injects task information into the adaptor, analogous to the fine-tuning stage commonly used for pre-trained models.
 Finally, in the inverting mixed embedding phase, latent sentence embeddings are mixed and then reconstructed into augmented samples, which are subsequently used to further train the task-specific model.
 Through this three-stage training process, the LLM can accurately reconstruct mixed embeddings with a controllable ratio into human-interpretable sentences, resulting in high-quality augmented samples.
+To mitigate the observed intrusion, we introduce a simple and practical solution that assigns a new label to each generated sentence using the LLM itself.
+Experiments (reported in Figure~\ref{fig:soft_hard}) demonstrate that this approach can effectively reduce the manifold intrusion phenomenon.